 But is that all that can be said?
 Should all the poor, benighted masses stop going to church, believing in the afterlife, believing that loved-ones who have passed away are in heaven as part of their “educational advancement?”
 I think that the above reasoning could be challenged on two points.
 The first is the use of burden of proof among soul deniers.
 They require acceptable evidence for the soul.
 Unfortunately, this may not be possible even if there are such things as souls, for if anything were claimed to be evidence for the soul, materialists would simply say that there is a perfectly good natural explanation for it.

-An example.
 Emotions are evidence for the soul, you say?
-Well, we can explain that with the activity of neurons in the hippocampus, the presence or absence of certain neurotransmitters, etc. etc. On the other hand, if there is no current neurobiological explanation for the phenomenon, then the materialist can either say that we should wait for one (give neuroscience some more time, for it has an excellent track record), or say that the phenomenon doesn’t exist.
+Well, we can explain that with the activity of neurons in the hippocampus, the presence or absence of certain neurotransmitters.
+What about the ability to learn?
+Neural nets in computers can do that: we have trillions of such in our brains.
+Decision making?
+Look to the prefrontal cortex.
+Falling in love?
+Oxytocin.
+And so on.
+On the other hand, if there is no current neurobiological explanation for the phenomenon, then the materialist can either say that we should wait for one (give neuroscience some more time, for it has an excellent track record), or say that the phenomenon doesn’t exist.
 Free will (taken as most people mean it), for example, may not have a neurobiological explanation, but people like Dennett or Patricia Churchland would simply say that it doesn’t exist.
 The same goes for first-person experience, consciousness.
 Consciousness (or at least certain features of consciousness, such as the raw experiences known as qualia) is notoriously hard to explain just in terms of the brain.
 Those aspects of consciousness not explainable by science are deemed fictions, merely a part of a pre-scientific “folk psychology.”

 Notice that these moves can be made even if there are such things as souls.
 And it would be nearly impossible to disprove them, given that they could keep making these same moves against any attempt to disprove them.
 In other words, materialism is unfalsifiable — even if it were false, there is no observation or reasons that could ever disprove it.
 Hence it is untestable, and ironically, unscientific.